RobinMagnet/pyFM/README.md

 The main non-standard (optional) dependencies are [`potpourri3d`](https://github.com/nmwsharp/potpourri3d) for its robust geodesic distance computation and [`robust_laplacian`](https://github.com/nmwsharp/robust-laplacians-py) which provide an implementation of both intrinsic delaunay and tufted Laplacian.
 If these functionalities are not needed one can remove the imports [here](https://github.com/RobinMagnet/pyFM/blob/master/pyFM/mesh/trimesh.py) and [here](https://github.com/RobinMagnet/pyFM/blob/master/pyFM/mesh/geometry.py).

-`pynndescent` (see [here](https://github.com/lmcinnes/pynndescent)) is an optional package which is only required if one wish to use Approximate Nearest Neighbor.
-Else it is not required.

 I did not build on the [trimesh](https://github.com/mikedh/trimesh) package which has some strange behaviour with vertex reordering.

 ## Remark on Code notations